 He has danced in the original casts of numerous world premiere ballets by choreographers William Forsythe, Jiri Kylian, Alexander Ekman, Marco Goecke, Johan Inger, and Lightfoot Leon, as well as performing repertory from many prolific choreographers, including Ohad Naharin, Hans Van Manen, and Aszure Barton.
-He has toured extensively to theaters and festivals across the USA, Europe, Asia, South America, and Australia, was invited to perform alongside Sylvie Guillem on her Life in Progress farewell tour, where he danced William Forsythe’s DUO2015 with Brigel Gjoka, which earned them the 2015 Positano Prize for Contemporary Dancers of the Year, Italy.
+He was invited to perform alongside Sylvie Guillem on her Life in Progress farewell tour, where danced William Forsythe’s DUO2015 with Brigel Gjoka and earned the Positano Prize for Contemporary Dancers of the Year 2015.

 Riley is frequently invited to teach in schools, companies, and research platforms around the world, and most recently in the USA as a Visiting Artist at Duke University, Princeton University, Colby College, University of Illinois at Champaign Urbana, The Hartt School, and The Juilliard School.
 He has held Dance Thinking research weeks at STRUT Dance (Perth), New Dialect (Nashville), and Gibney Dance (NYC), and Bates Dance Festival (Maine).

-In addition to performing in major theaters around the world, such as Sydney Opera House, Sadlers Wells (London), and Brooklyn Academy of Music, Riley has performed in fine art spaces such as Philadelphia Museum of Art, Los Angeles County Museum of Art, Museum of Fine Arts (Boston), and SPACE (Portland, Maine).
+In addition to performing across five continents in such theaters as Sydney Opera House, Sadler's Wells (London), and Brooklyn Academy of Music, Riley has performed in fine art spaces such as Philadelphia Museum of Art, Los Angeles County Museum of Art, Museum of Fine Arts Boston, and SPACE (Portland, Maine).

 From 2011-2014, he was a Dance Engaging Science Associate Researcher with Motion Bank (Frankfurt) and collaborated with neuroscientists on experiment design, motion and data capture, and public engagements in the UK, Germany, and Australia.
 He has co-published research for Frontiers in Human Neuroscience with Dr. Bettina Blaesing (Bielefeld) and dance artist and theorist Elizabeth Waterhouse, and is the coauthor of a children’s book “Where’s Your Creativity?” with Dr. Aaron Rosen for Tate Publishing, London.

-He is on the Advisory committee for the Bates Dance Festival, on faculty at the Bangor Ballet, and a Dance and Performance Advisor for the SPACE in Portland, Maine.
+Riley is passionate about the arts community in his home state of Maine, where he sits on the Advisory Committee for the Bates Dance Festival, on the board and faculty of Bangor Ballet, and a Dance and Performance Advisor for the SPACE in Portland, Maine.